AliceO2Group/analysis-framework/hyperloop.md

 <img src="images/wagonConfig.png" width="60%">
 </div>

 * If you need to run the same workflow, but modify one (or more) of the parameter's value, you can use a subwagon instead of creating a new wagon.
 In order to create a subwagon, type the name of the new subwagon, the name has to be unique within the wagon, and type the value of at least one parameter in the configuration.
 The configuration of a subwagon will be kept the same as the _Base_ and overwrite the parameters that are different.
 When there are subwagons activated, the wagon's _Base_ will not run.
+NOTE: subwagon submission is at present not yet supported, but will come soon.

 * In order to update the configuration with the latest version of the workflow, click on the button `↻ sync`.
 By synchronizing the configuration, the parameters which no longer belong to the workflow will be removed, and the values of the wagon's _Base_ will be updated as well if they have not been modified by the user.